 Dentures serve as removable dental appliances that effectively replace missing teeth and the surrounding tissue.
 Designed to closely resemble your natural teeth, dentures can even enhance your smile.

-There are two types of dentures – complete and partial dentures.
-Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
-A Partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.
+There are two main types of dentures: complete and partial dentures.
+Complete dentures are used when all teeth are missing, while partial dentures are employed when some natural teeth still remain.
+In addition to filling in the gaps caused by missing teeth, partial dentures prevent the remaining teeth from shifting position.

 What does getting dentures involve?

 At 81st Street Dental, the process of getting dentures involves multiple appointments that typically span several weeks.
 During these appointments, our skilled team will take highly accurate impressions and measurements to create custom dentures specifically tailored to your needs.
 To ensure the best results, we may require several “try-in” sessions to ensure the shape, color, and fit of the dentures are perfect.